zackad/phpunit-entity-tester/README.md

 $tester->setterMethod('setFoo') //fluent method
     ->getteMethod('getBar'); // fluent method
 ```
-You can remove the fluent constaint for the setter (set to `true` by default)
+You can remove the fluent constraint for the setter (set to `true` by default)
 ```php
 $tester->fluent(false);
 ```